hatimdalal1/GUITicTacToe/README.md

 ## Description

-A a GUI and commandline based tic-tac-toe game.
+A a GUI numerical tic-tac-toe and normal tic-tac-toe as well as a commandline based tic-tac-toe game.

 The game has functionality for 2 player to face against each other